silentorb/marloth-story/books/fairytale/part2.md

 I reckon."

 "Zombies?
 An army of them?
 But that's impossible!
 Where in the world would an army of zombies come from?
-What would keep them from killing each other and wandering off?"
+What would keep them from fighting each other and wandering off?"

 "It was hard to say.
 There was definitely a vast number of them, and